 Naturally there was a number of steps involved in achieving this goal including the first stage of getting the team’s view on what products could best be promoted and up-sold, plus a number of mini-training sessions to help the team with selling techniques which would be both genuine and effective.

-In total there were around 7 actions written down as part of this sales goal.
-Each one had an owner, deadline date and a measure, even if it was simply “Conducting the training session with all 15 team members over a two week period”.
+In total, there were around seven actions written down as part of this sales goal.
+Each one had an owner, deadline and a measure, even if it was simply, “conducting the training session with all 15 team members over a two-week period”.

-Ultimately the measure for the overall goal was to achieve an average sales increase of £150 per morning shift over a 6 week period.
-If ached this would, alongside similar suggestive selling activities at other parts of the day, close the sales gap that had opened up, nearly three periods into the financial year.
+Ultimately the measure for the overall goal was to achieve an average sales increase of £150 per morning shift over a six-week period.
+If reached this would, alongside similar suggestive selling activities at other parts of the day, close the sales gap that had opened, nearly three periods into the financial year.

-Closing the gap though is only the first goal though.
-Pulling back three months of lost sales revenue would ultimately be irrelevantly if the unit didn’t start hitting budget each period going-forward.
+Closing the gap is only the first goal.
+Pulling back three months of lost sales revenue would ultimately be irrelevant if the unit didn’t start hitting budgets each period going forward.
 Therefore the sales plan which was initially a reaction to a gap between actual and budgeted sales, became a permanent feature where the team proactively looked at how they were going to exceed sales going forward.

-In less than 6 months the sales gap was eliminated and sales were growing sufficiently to outstrip budget for the first time.
-Like Hannibal, the multi-unit manager was delighted that their plan delivered the required sales boost to both close the gap and start exceeding budget for the first time.
+In less than six months the sales gap was eliminated and sales were growing sufficiently to outstrip budget for the first time.
+Like Hannibal would be, the multi-unit manager was delighted that their plan delivered the required sales boost to both close the gap and start exceeding budget for the first time.

 Although, unlike The A-Team, no duck tape, welding gear or limitless supplies of ammunition were involved!